 Over a two week span, things along the New Jersey coast started to get pretty terrifying.
 It began on July first, 1916, at a resort town called Beach Haven.
 25-year-old Charles Vansant was on vacation from Philadelphia, with his family when he decided to take a little swim in the ocean.
 People close by didn't see the shark attack, but heard him began shouting, and by the time anyone could reach him, his legs had been slashed open by massive bites.
 Even as they dragged him out of the water, one onlooker said they saw the ominous shape of a shark following Charles.
 They brought Vansant into a nearby hotel to try to save him, but the damage was far too great.
 He bled to death on the manager's desk before any further help could be called.

-After this incident, the shark would reportedly go on to attack a total of five people, perhaps more — though that is unconfirmed.
+After this incident, the shark would reportedly go on to kill a total of four people (perhaps more — though that is unconfirmed).
 Only one of these attack victims would survive the ordeal, a young boy by the name of Joseph Dunn.
 The pre-teen was the final attack victim, and his leg was bitten off by the shark on July 12, less than two weeks after the first killing took place.

 The Shark Didn't Just Stick To The Ocean